livingmap/documentation-LivingMapSDK/source/AviationAccelerator/error-recovery.rst

     :local:

-In the event of a serious unrecoverable problem the user will be presented with an error dialog:
+In the event of a serious unrecoverable problem the user will be presented with an error dialog with the follwoing options:

+- Try Again:

 Pressing Try Again will result in the AviationAccelerator attempting to recover.

+- Exit:

 Pressing Exit will raise an error callback via the errorReceived() handler in the LivingMapMappingEvents interface.